AlfredoHernandez/swift-dynamic-list/Sources/DynamicList/Documentation/FileStructure.md

 ### Private Implementation
 - All UI components are marked as `internal`
 - ViewModels and ViewStates are `internal`
-- Domain components are `internal`
+- Shared components and protocols are `internal`
-- ListConfiguration is `internal`
+- View extensions and utilities are `internal`

 This structure provides a solid and scalable foundation for the `DynamicList` package, with clear separation of responsibilities and well-defined public APIs.